celineguler/myblog/_posts/2023-05-20-Church-of-Satan.markdown

 > *in some literary interpretations or alternative perspectives, Satan can be portrayed as a complex figure who understands the human experience and the range of emotions, including sadness.
 In these interpretations, Satan may view sadness as a tool to manipulate and exploit individuals, exploiting their vulnerabilities or weaknesses for his own purposes.*

 <br>
-I must refer that Hedonism is a influential section of the Satanic Bible.
-The artwork of three pig-heads feasting might be the symbol of Hedonism.
+I must mention that Hedonism is an infuential section of the Satanic Bible.
+The artwork of three pig-heads feasting might be an efficient way to depict Hedonism.
+Lavey shares tons of quotes in the book to encourages individuals to enjoy and savor their desires and pleasures rather than denying them in the name of asceticism or self-denial.
+Asceticism just makes no sense brother.
 <br>